klange/toaruos/README.md

 #### Python

-There are instructions on building Python 3.6 available from [the gitlab wiki](https://gitlab.com/toaruos/toaruos/wikis/Installing-Python).
+There are instructions on building Python 3.6 available from [the github wiki](https://github.com/klange/toaruos/wiki/How-to-Python).

 #### Freetype